 Requesting a vehicle history report is, in fact, one of the most important things to do when using online dealer auto auctions.
 However, there are additional steps you can take if you’d like to learn even more about the present state of any given vehicle.

 Pricey Purchase?
 Maybe It’s Time to Hire an Independent Inspector

 When you’re looking into luxury and classic automobiles, you may wish to know more than a history report can tell you.
 In these circumstances, understand that it’s possible to hire a third party to conduct a physical and visual inspection of the vehicle.
 If you do this, be sure that whoever you hire is licensed to enter the auction site.
 In addition, be sure to shop around a bit, as different people will charge different rates for providing this service.

 Your Auction Specialist Is an Invaluable Resource

 Of course, if you want to find a third-party inspector, you don’t need to do this alone.
-You can get in touch with the auction specialist assigned to you, and he or she can locate an inspector for you.
+You can get in touch with the auction specialist assigned to you.
+He or she can locate an inspector for you.

 But, this specialist can do more than that!
 He or she has tremendous experience in dealer auctions and will know how to separate the wheat from the chaff.
 If you find yourself on the fence and need a determination as to whether a vehicle is worth it or not, then reach out.